sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

     parallelExecution in Serial := false

-The tests to run in parallel would be run with `test` and the ones to run in serial would be run with `serial:test`.
+The tests to run in parallel would be run with :key:`test` and the ones to run in serial would be run with `serial:test`.

 JUnit